jfyne/live/README.md

 # live

-Real-time user experiences with server-rendered HTML, web apps without the javascript in Go.
+Real-time user experiences with server-rendered HTML in Go.
+Inspired by and borrowing from Phoenix LiveViews.

+Live is intended as a replacement for React, Vue, Angular etc. You can write an interactive web app just using Go and its templates.

 ![](examples/chat.gif)

-An attempt to bring something similar to phoenix live views to golang.

 Compatible with `net/http`, so will play nicely with middleware and other frameworks.